 Since geonode needs a large number of different python libraries and packages, it's recommended to use a python virtual environment to avoid conflicts on dependencies with system wide python packages and other installed software.
 See also documentation of Virtualenvwrapper package for more information

-'''

-Create the GeoNode Virtual Environment (first time only)
+''' Create the GeoNode Virtual Environment (first time only) source /usr/share/virtualenvwrapper/virtualenvwrapper.sh mkvirtualenv --python=/usr/bin/python3 geonode '''

-virtualenv geonode

-'''

 At this point your command prompt shows a (geonode) prefix, this indicates that your virtualenv is active.